top of page

 The byproducts of the metabolism of fat are processed by the body in the following ways:

-As water, through your skin (when you sweat) and your kidneys (when you urinate), and as carbon dioxide (CO2) through your lungs (when you breathe out).
+As water, through your skin (when you sweat) and your kidneys (when you urinate) and as carbon dioxide (CO2) through your lungs (when you breathe out).
 Exercise also increases your respiratory rate, so more CO2 (and the by-products of fat) leaves your body when you work out.
 Being well hydrated is well documented in supporting the body in fat loss (also allowing for the release of fat by-products through urine).
 Fat breakdown also generates heat, which keeps body temperatures normal.

 What happens to body fat when you exercise?